Environmental scanning electron microscope: Cathodoluminescence

 Cathodoluminescence is another mode of detection involving the photons generated by the beam-specimen interaction.
 This mode has been demonstrated to operate also in ESEM by the use of the light pipes after they were cleared of the scintillating coating previously used for BSE detection.
 However, not much is known on its use outside the experimental prototype originally tested.
-Clearly, ESEM is more powerful and meaningful under this detection mode than SEM, since the natural surface of any specimen can be examined in the imaging process.
-Cathodoluminescence is a materials property, but with various specimen treatments required and other limitations in SEM the properties are obscured or altered or impossible to detect and hence this mode of detection has not become popular in the past.
-The advent of ESEM with its unlimited potential may provoke more interest in this area too, in the future.
+Clearly, ESEM has advantages in this detection mode compared to SEM, since the natural surface of any specimen can be examined in the imaging process.
+Cathodoluminescence is a materials property, but with various specimen treatments required and other limitations in SEM \ this mode of detection has not been popular in the past.
+However, this is now available for the examination of untreated specimen surfaces.

 X-rays

 The characteristic elemental X-rays produced also in the ESEM can be detected by the same detectors used in the SEM.
 However, there is an additional complexity arising from the X-rays produced from the electron skirt.
 These X-rays come from a larger area than in SEM and the spatial resolution is significantly reduced, since the “background” X-ray signals cannot be simply “suppressed” out of the probe interaction volume.
 However, various schemes have been proposed to solve this problem.
-These methods involve spot masking, or the extrapolation technique by varying the pressure and calibrating out the effects of skirt, whereby considerable improvement has been achieved.
+These methods involve spot masking, or the extrapolation technique by varying the pressure and calibrating out the effects of skirt, whereby improvement has been achieved.